shezik/SpaceCadetPinballSDL1.2/SpaceCadetPinball/Note to myself.md

 Implement both then profile.
 (I kinda think the first one's faster...?)

 If the surface needs to be rotated then the second method won't work.

+What is going on at line 496 in render.cpp?

+Explicit conversion of types inside SDL_Rect at line 139 in fullscrn.cpp.
+Explicit conversion of int to SDLKey at line 571 in options.cpp.